 To detect GE materials in food products, the GOJ uses the qPCR test.
 However, this method may not be the most accurate, as it detects and quantifies GE specific regions (e.g., 35S promoter, NOS terminator) in a single event with multiple promoters.
 The use of stacked events in corn production is increasingly important for management against pests.
-MHLW implemented a new testing method to avoid false detection in "5 percent rule" in 2009.
+MHLW implemented a new testing method to avoid false detection in "five percent rule" in 2009.
 For additional detail, please see JA6050.

 MAFF, acting as a state trading enterprise, conducts tests for GE wheat and rice shipments from some export markets, including the United States.
 These tests are completed to ensure compliance with MHLW's low-level presence policy.
-Tests results are published annually on MAFF's website.
+MAFF publishes tests results annually on its website.